preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 Checking responses
 *********************
-If responses are available (can be for Surveys and Polls), you can click this icon to check responses:
+If responses are available (can be for Surveys and Polls), you can click this icon to check them:

 .. image:: forms-response-icon.png